 Three months later he called into work and said he couldn’t make it because guess what, his grandmother had died.
 Again.

 He also needed a weekend off for the funeral.
 Here is where it gets interesting.
-Manager basically told him to not bother coming back.
+The store manager basically told him to not bother coming back, thinking that this was one of his funny excuses of being late.

 He then put his father on the line.
-As the conversation went on, the manager, who was the same age as us, got paler and paler, and they were able to get fewer and fewer syllables in edgewise.
+As the conversation went on, the manager, who was the same age as us, got paler and paler, with fewer syllables being said as the conversation continued.

-They set the phone down, and didn’t say much about it.
-When this coworker came in the next time, their step-dad brought them in, and named the manager, asked to speak with them somewhere private.
+He set the phone down and didn’t say much about it.
+When this coworker came in the next day, their step-dad brought them in, and asked for the manager to speak with them somewhere private.

-The manager was the sort of person who got a little bit of power and it went to their head.
+The manager was the sort of person who got a little bit of power and it went to his head.
 So naturally, they said that “anything they had to say they could say there at the front counter”.
-Step-dad lit.
-Into.
-Manager.
+Step-dad lit onto the manager.

 This poor soul had gotten close with 4 sets of grandparents, and lost half of them in about a year.